skhiggins/ra_guide/README.md

     - You can make large files or folders available online only, and then download when you have to use them.
 To do this, right-click on a file or folder and select **Make online only**.
 3. [Set up a local copy of the GitHub repository](https://github.com/skhiggins/ra_guide/tree/main#if-there-is-no-folder-set-up-on-the-servercomputer).
     - For this, you will need to receive access from the GitHub repo administrator (usually the PI) and [generate a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to log in.
     - It's recommended to keep the local copy of the GitHub repository's folder closer to the root directory of your computer.
 This ensures that the path is shorter, making it more convenient when changing directories to pull and push to the repository.
-For example, you can have `C:\Users\User\Work\Project` in Windows and `/Users/User/Work/Project` in Mac.
+For example, you can create `C:\GitHub\` in Windows and clone each GitHub repo to that parent directory. <!-- what would the equivalent be in Mac?  and `/Users/User/Work/Project` in Mac. -->
 4. Copy the `data` and `proc` folders from Dropbox into the local copy of the GitHub repo.
     - Once you have copied these folders, you can make the Dropbox versions online-only to save space.

 Now you should be ready to run any script in your own computer.

-# 6. Acknowledgement
+# 6. Acknowledgments
 This guide has benefitted from contributions from several current and former RAs, including [César Landín](https://github.com/clandinq), [Qiuyu Li](https://github.com/Qiuyu-Li), [Anahí Reyes](https://github.com/AnahiRM), [Erick Molina](https://github.com/ErickFMolina).